Leleat/Tiling-Assistant/README.md

 - Raise/focus tiled windows as a group.

 - Resize tiled windows in a group (**horizontal and vertical only**).
+You can escape the grouped resizing by holding `Ctrl`.
 Combined with the keybindings to fill the available screen space and to tile to existing tiled windows this enables more complex layouts.

 - Configurable window gaps